-situations in which a client may complete an append() operation, and a succeeding get() may not contain the appended record.
+Observe that the eventual consistent implementation does not guarantee that record r has been added to the ledger before a response APPENDRES is received by the client p issuing the append(r).
+This may lead to situations in which a client may complete an append() operation, and a succeeding get() may not contain the appended record.
 This behavior is also apparent in Definition 4, that allows any get() operation, that is invoked and completed in $H'{\mathcal{L}}$ , to return a sequence that does not include a record r which was appended by an append(r) operation that appears in $H{\mathcal{L}}$ .

-An atomic distributed ledger avoids this problem and requires that a record r appended by an append(r) operation, is received by any succeeding get() operation, even if the two operations where invoked at different processes.
-Code 8, describes the algorithm at the servers in order to implement an atomic consistent distributed ledger.
+An atomic distributed ledger avoids this problem and requires that a record r appended by an append(r) operation, is received by any succeeding get() operation, even if the two operations were invoked at different processes.
+Code 8 describes the algorithm at the servers in order to implement an atomic consistent distributed ledger.
 The algorithm of each client is depicted from Code 5.
-This algorithm resembles approaches used in [33] for implementing arbitrary objects, and [5, 12, 25] for implementing consistent read/write objects.
+This algorithm resembles approaches used in [33] for implementing arbitrary objects, and [25, 12, 5] for implementing consistent read/write objects.
 Briefly, when a server receives a get or an append request, it adds the request in a pending set and atomically broadcasts the request to all other servers.
 When an append or get message is delivered, then the server replies to the requesting process (if it did not reply yet).

-Theorem 2 The combination of the algorithms presented in Codes 5 and 8 implements an atomic distributed ledger.
+Theorem 2.
+The combination of the algorithms presented in Codes 5 and 8 implements an atomic distributed ledger.